-To add a group to an appliance install profile:
+To add a group to a Linux-based appliance install profile:

 - 1. Select the appliance template you want to modify. - 2.
 From the Stack page, click on Install Profile in the toolbox. - 3.
 Select Users and Groups. - 4.
 Click the plus symbol next to the Groups table.
 The Create Group page will be displayed.